antavelis/Kubeadm-Installation-Guide/README.md

 ```

 c) Expose port 6443 in the Security group for the Worker to connect to Master Node
+d) Make sure security group allows all traffic from private subnet, for all functionalities to work, e.g port-forward, flannel etc

 ### Worker Node (Only):